Empty state security office in Tiraspol attacked with Russian grenades

 On the day of the invasion, February 24, the Moldovan authorities had to issue a statement saying that no attacks had been launched from the rebel region after a video was circulated on social media that its author claimed showed a rocket attack from Transnistria.

-The Russian military presence in Transnistria is only around 1,400 soldiers, too small to open up a new front in Ukraine, but there has been speculation that if Russia takes the Ukrainian Black Sea coast it could then push though to Transnistria.
+The Russian military presence in Transnistria is too small to open up a new front in Ukraine, but there has been speculation that if Russia takes the Ukrainian Black Sea coast it could then push though to Transnistria.
 At the moment, however, Russian and Ukrainian forces are fighting for control of Ukraine’s eastern Donbas region, although Russian airstrikes on the city of Odesa continue.

 Brigadier General Rustam Minnekayev said on April 22 that the Russian army plans to take the Donbas, then create land corridors to both the Crimea and Transnistria.
 The Moldovan foreign ministry responded by urging Russia to respect its neutrality.